-Night and Day Prayer According to David . . .
-1 Chr 28:19
+Night and Day Prayer and Worship According to King David - Psalm 27:4

 The lifestyle of prayer and fasting requires considerable adjustment and cannot be accomplished without commitment and dedication.
 But discipline alone cannot take us to the place God wants to go.
 Only His love can carry us there.
 We must position ourselves before the flame that never goes out (Lev.
 6:12).
 Our night and day cry is for the fullness of God (Eph.
 3:19) to be released in the Stateline area.
 We want everything that God has promised for His Son's Kingdom –the "greater works than these" signs and wonders, salvation, deliverance, provision, healing, true unity and love of fellowship, the' final and great harvest' and the sustained enjoyment of the presence of God.